evoldoers/historian/README.md

 #### File formats

 Indel Historian speaks a variety of input and output formats.
 By default, it outputs alignments in [Stockholm format](https://en.wikipedia.org/wiki/Stockholm_format), which allows easy extraction of the alignment while also affording space for metadata like trees.
-If you prefer your alignments in another output format, for example [Nexus](https://en.wikipedia.org/wiki/Nexus_file) or [FASTA](https://en.wikipedia.org/wiki/FASTA_format), use `-output nexus` or `-output stockholm`.
+If you prefer your alignments in another output format, for example [Nexus](https://en.wikipedia.org/wiki/Nexus_file) or [FASTA](https://en.wikipedia.org/wiki/FASTA_format), use `-output nexus` or `-output fasta`.

 Input sequence formats will usually be auto-detected, but this behavior can be overridden to stipulate particular file formats via the [command-line arguments](#HelpText).